KittyGiraudel/site/_posts/2013-01-28-float-down.md

 ### Flexbox

-Even if I'm not a flexbox expert, I'm pretty confident saying there is a way to do it very easily.
-The problem with flexbox is that it's not fully compatible so we had to look for another option.
+Even if I’m not a flexbox expert, I’m pretty confident saying there is a way to do it very easily.
+The problem with flexbox is that it’s not fully compatible so we had to look for another option.

 Actually [Bennett Feely](https://twitter.com/bennettfeely) did it very nicely already on [CodePen](https://codepen.io/bennettfeely/pen/firxL).